erikdubois/LinuxMint18i3/README.md

 Compare your settings or copy/paste to this location.

 # Step 6

+If you want the conky's to work you will have to run the installation script for the software.

+	install-conky-software.sh

+The files of the conky's are normally already in the I3 folder.
+Just a backup here.

+# Step 7

 ## I3 is MADE for DUAL and more SCREENS